NHS.UK website changes

 Referring to the NHS website in text

-References to ‘NHS Choices’ in written material without the logo needs to be replaced with ‘the NHS website’, for example:
+References to ‘NHS Choices’ in written material without the logo need to be replaced with ‘the NHS website’, for example:

 Guidance for NHS websites